 Preparing questions before your interview will help make you confident when the time comes to ask.
 Your questions should show a willingness to learn, drive to work hard, and excitement about the company and mission.
-If they do, you will ensure that the interviewer is left with a positive impression of you and your culture fit.
+If they do, you will ensure that the interviewer is left with a positive impression of you.

-If you want to work with any of our advisors 1-on-1 to get help with your product manager interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your product manager interviews or with any other aspect of the job search, become a Pathrise fellow.